nasa/Common-Metadata-Repository/resources/docs/rest-api/index.md

 ----------- |----------------------------------------------------
 400         | The service pattern computed was empty.
 Is there a service associated with the given collection?
 Does the UMM-S record in question have values for the pattern fields?
 500         | There was a problem extracting a service data file from the granule.
-500         | There was a oroblem creating URLs from granule file data: couldn't match default service pattern %s to service ___.
+500         | There was a problem creating URLs from granule file data: couldn't match default service pattern %s to service ___.
 500         | There was a problem extracting granule metadata.
 500         | There was a problem extracting service metadata.
 500         | There was a problem extracting variable metadata.